This manual is for Emacs Muse version 3.12.

 This behavior may be toggled with C-c C-i, or disabled permanently

-by setting the muse-colors-inline-images option to nil.
+by setting the muse-colors-inline-images

 The method for finding images may be altered by customizing the

-muse-colors-inline-image-method option.
+option.
 One useful value for

-this option is muse-colors-use-publishing-directory, which tells
+this option is muse-colors-use-publishing-directory

 Muse mode to look in the directory where the current file will be